AlissonDiniz/sorat/README.md

 # Sorat

-Software to the management requirements and auto generate test cases.
+Software for managing requirements and auto generate test cases.

 Technologies used: